-In such situation, analytical tools like the HCS that can quickly compute LOS and other operational MOEs for individual segments or isolated points should be used.
-HCS can compute LOS for uninterrupted flow facilities, interrupted flow facilities and multimodal transportation facilities (e.g., pedestrian, bicycle, and transit).
-HCM guidance on how to conduct analytical analysis is available in the HCM and its accompanied software HCS.
+In such situation, analytical tools that can compute LOS and other operational MOEs for individual segments or isolated points should be used.
+These tools can compute LOS for uninterrupted flow facilities, interrupted flow facilities and multimodal transportation facilities (e.g., pedestrian, bicycle, and transit).
+HCM guidance on how to conduct analytical analysis is available in the HCM and supporting software.